alexdangelo/alexdangelo-old.github.io/_posts/2016-09-08-be-playful.md

 subtitle: Be playful
 ---

-A typical exchange completely over an internal email list between new account managers and the product development team for an internal tool:
+A typical exchange completely between new account managers and the product development team for an internal tool:

 **AM**: "Please grant me access"
 **Dev**: "Done"